sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 And this is exactly the behavior we see.

 Our original solution, simply "decoupling" the database from application upgrades, targeted the Kubernetes health check as the primary problem.
-By performing the migrations separately from the application deployment, the migration process no longer has to complete within a configured healthcheck timeout of a downstream application.
+By performing the migrations separately from the application deployment, the migration process no longer has to complete within a configured health check timeout of a downstream application.
 By having a separate component perform the migrations, and by moving away from our dependency on a [third-party](https://github.com/golang-migrate/migrate) migration library, we can better inspect the health of the migrator and the progress of its migration attempts.

 The first draft of the `migrator` service kept all other behavior the same.
 We explicitly kept the new migration behavior as close to the previous migration behavior as possible–just running in a different container–to avoid turning too many knobs at once.
 Part of the behavior we explicitly did _not_ change was how we handle concurrent migration attempts.